Places will first be allocated to children who have an Education, Health and Care (EHC) plan that names the school as offering appropriate provision.

 - Looked after children and previously looked after children

-- Children with an older brother or sister continuing at the school at the time of admission of the younger child
+- Children with an older brother or sister continuing at the school at the time of admission of the child

 - Other children

 Allocation to published admission number (PAN)

 If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school.
 Distances are measured on a straight line basis from the address point of the child’s home address to the address point of the school using WNC’s geographical information system.

 If two or more applications cannot otherwise be separated and there is only one place available, a random allocation process will be used to determine who should be allocated the place.

 Pupils who will have an older brother or sister continuing at the school at the time of transfer of the younger child.
 The definition of a brother or sister (sometimes referred to as a "sibling") is:

 - a brother or sister sharing the same parents